 A study was done on how eugenol would work as a treatment for vaginal yeast infections in female rats.
 The study was published in the Journal of Antimicrobial Chemotherapy [54.5 (2004): 909-914].
 In the study, rat vaginas were inoculated with a strain of Candida albicans.
 Prophylactic (preventative) treatment and regular therapeutic treatment with eugenol were administered.
 The therapeutic treatment involved topically administering eugenol intravaginally twice a day for 7 consecutive days; starting 72 hours after inoculation.
 This continued until the 10th day.
 The prophylactic treatment involved topically administering eugenol twice a day for 5 consecutive days; starting 2 days before Candida was introduced and continuing for 3 days.

-The best way to get an effective amount of eugenol and cinnamaldehyde is to use both cinnamon bark oil and cinnamon leaf oil together.
-This mixing of antifungal essential oils will likely have a powerful synergistic healing effect.
+One way to get an effective amount of eugenol and cinnamaldehyde is to use both cinnamon bark oil and cinnamon leaf oil together.
+This may be difficult to do if you cannot find cinnamon oil made from the leaves of the plant and not the bark.
+As stated, clove oil contains more than enough eugenol and may be much easier to find.
+Again, mixing of antifungal essential oils will likely have a powerful synergistic healing effect.
 You can always use cinnamon bark powder if you don’t have any essential cinnamon oil on hand as well.
 Cinnamon bark has been shown to have a competent ability to inhibit Candida.
 As the research demonstrates, both types of cinnamon oil are capable treatments for yeast infections.
-They are certainly something to add to any Candida killing treatment!
+But, it may really be unnecessary to try to acquire the plant’s leaf oil.

 How to Take Cinnamon Bark Oil